Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Slack Rules And Guidelines.md

 3. **When in doubt, do as Alex and Rahul do** - Rahul and I are always striving to respond in a polite, respectful, and thorough manner, and our goal is to set the example for the rest of the community.
 If you don't know how to communicate in a setting as large and diverse as Tech Career Growth, we totally understand - Just try to mirror us as much as possible.

 ## Find The Right Channel
+We want this community to be worth your time.
+This means that whenever you see a new message in a channel you are part of, it should have a high chance of being relevant or at least interesting to you.

+If you're going to share posts in Slack, please take the time to find the right channel for your post before you post it.
+You can find an excellent graphic showing all the channels in our community below.
+The channel names are pretty self explanatory.

 <img src="./Slack%20Channels%20Guide.jpg" alt="drawing" width="420"/>

+## Read The Channel Resources
+Rahul and I make sure that every channel has a good collection of topic, description, and bookmarked/pinned resources, so you can understand the rules of any channel and see the great content that has already been shared and created within it.
+Please go through all of these before posting in the channel to keep it a clean, focused place for healthy discussion and minimize the community having to solve the same problem twice.

 ## Learn To Ask Effective Questions